The 8123 Tour

-The 8123 Tour is the fourth headlining concert tour by the American rock band The Maine, in support of their fourth studio album "Forever Halloween" (2013).
+The 8123 Tour is the fourth headlining concert tour by the American rock band the Maine, in support of their fourth studio album Forever Halloween (2013).
 The tour currently consists of 37 shows in North America.
 The tour kicked off at a free hometown show at Tempe Marketplace in Tempe, Arizona.

-The tour has been independently put on by The Maine's management team, 81 Twenty Three.
-The original tour line-up consists of headliner The Maine, their management-mates This Century, and fellow music business friends in A Rocket To The Moon and Brighten and visits 38 dates over 37 North American cities.
+The tour has been independently put on by the band's management team, 81 Twenty Three.
+The original tour line-up consists of headliner the Maine, their management-mates This Century, and fellow music business friends in A Rocket to the Moon and Brighten and visits 38 dates over 37 North American cities.

 The tour is unique in that fans are invited to check in regularly on the official Eighty One Twenty Three website where each of the four bands will be constantly updating the blog with an abundance of behind-the-scenes content.
 Fans will be in for a few surprises along the way and will be given access to the first official 8123 pop-up shop as well as an exclusive materials including a download at the end of the tour of live recordings from the shows.
 Content such as tour video updates can be viewed here, here, and here.

 The tour came back to Manila, Philippines as the first leg of the tour which happened in SM North EDSA Skydome on January 12, 2014.